hollyz1jderveld/hollyz1jderveld.github.io/index.md

 **Holly Zijderveld** is a poet living-and-working-together in the place typically referred to as 'The Netherlands', as well as on this folded up reality that we call 'the internet', which is living in an incredible but definite number of places.
 She/they are in fact, me, hey° ᡣ𐭩 . ° .!

 I make poetry on themes such as connection, collection, and computing, in the broadest ways you can understand these terms.
-This poetry takes the form of writing (usually poems (duh) and essays), publishing, editing, ink stamping, and sometimes textile.
-I am currently writing poems about our relationships with computers and each other, trying to get a [magazine project](https://edgesmag.net) off the ground°, and making other zines and publications for *holly garden*.
+This poetry takes the form of writing (usually poems but sometimes prose), publishing, editing, ink stamping, and sometimes textile.
+I am currently writing poems about our relationships with computers and each other, creating Issue 0 of [Edges](https://edgesmag.net), and making other zines and publications for *holly garden* (see: holly garden catalogue, below).

 These themes also play into my work in technical research support, where I manage two community archives ([Culture Capsule](https://culturecapsule.nl) and an archive for sports in Curaçao, coming soon) and produce podcasts for the [Re/Presenting Europe project](https://re-presentingeurope.nl/).

 In the past, I have studied anthropology and ethnography, and did research around [open source machine knitting practice](https://www.are.na/block/41968190).
 Currently, I am reading a lot of [Clarice Lispector](https://www.are.na/holly-zijderveld/clarice-lispector-w0v1gdvrpcc) and thinking about [self-models](https://supergijs.com/researchgroup.html).
 In the future, I hope to learn more about synthesis and radio.

-°[Edges Magazine](https://edgesmag.net) is currently open to pitches and finished work for Issue 0, until the end of April!

 ### you can see what I've been up to in my [log](https://holly.garden/log).
 ***Garden opening hours:***